david-garcia-garcia/windowscontainers/servercore2022/readme.md

 This script treats errors and logs calls to the scheduled task on the Application::SbsContainer event source.
 You can use this to monitor scheduled task behaviours on an external logging system.

-## Startup, shutdown and readyness
+## Startup, shutdown and readiness

 Container startup and shutdown are somewhat tricky to get right.
 With this image, the entrypoint executes a lifecycle managing script.